danvk/aoc2024/README.md

 And this last one is straightforward.
 Woo!

+## Day 25

+250 keys, 250 locks.
+Should be straightforward.

 ## Things to try in Elixir before this is done

 - Learn about macros.